Nothing of Importance Occurred

 Through research into European, African and Asian histories of plant contraceptive use, the project explores bodies of knowledge that would have flowed to the settlement at the Cape in the 17th century and informed the practice of Maaij Claesje, a midwife in the Slave Lodge.

 Nothing of Importance Occurred is an artistic project comprising research, writing, radio, audio-essay and encounters.
-The project is led by the Company – the Wandering Womb, Orlando, Muriel, I the Ear and !midwif.
+The project is the work of Wendy Morris and the Company – the Wandering Womb, Orlando, Muriel, I the Ear and !midwif.

-Practitioners, researchers, artists, writers and composers are itinerant guides and collaborators in the project.
+Practitioners, researchers, artists, writers and composers are valued guides and collaborators in the project.

-The Company Prologue / Wendy Morris & Mariske Broeckmeyer / 2020
+The Dissolving / Wendy Morris & Mariske Broeckmeyer / 2020

 Spirit of Maaij Claesje, Guide